 Joe Burrow Rookie Card: Brand Review

-Joe Burrow Rookie Cards from Panini (Find Bargain on eBay)
+Joe Burrow Rookie Card Options from Panini (Find Bargain on eBay)

 If you’re looking to go big, Panini is the brand you want.
-The top 2 cards are Panini Prizms.
+So far the most valuable seems to be the rare parallels of the Panini Select set but the 2 Panini Prizms shown above are nothing to laugh at either.
 One shows Joe rolling out of the pocket (is that Justin Jefferson he’s looking for), while the other features a Burrow who appears ready for a big hit.
-Either one can command well over $1,000 depending on the condition, design, and autograph situation.

-Joe Burrow Rookie Cards from Leaf (Find Bargain on eBay)
+Joe Burrow Rookie Card Options from Leaf (Find Bargain on eBay)

 When it comes to Leaf, the best Joe Burrow cards come from the Metal Draft and Ultimate Draft boxes.
 There’s a variety of different options here so it may be a good idea to keep it simple and just look for one in good condition with an autograph.
-If Burrow goes on to have a good rookie season, the rest will take care of itself.
+Autograph or not, you’re gonna be spending FAR less than you would when buying a Joe Burrow rookie card made by Panini.
+If you have a limited budget Leaf is the way to go.

-Joe Burrow Rookie Cards from Score (Find Bargain on eBay)
+Joe Burrow Rookie Card Options from Score (Find Bargain on eBay)

 Another young quarterback that could take the league by storm…